Naamkarann: Plot

-9-year-old Avni Ayesha lives with her mother, Ayesha Haider.
-Avni's father and a filmmaker, Ashish Mehta, meets them in secret because of his mother, Dayawanti, a religious yet corrupt Hindu woman.
-She hates Ayesha as she is a Muslim and rejects Avni due to the fact that she was born out of wedlock, to this day Avni has not had her Naamkaran (Naming Ceremony) and therefore goes by Avni Ayesha.
-Ashish Mehta is forced to marry Neela Parikh, who befriends with Avni and stands up against Dayawanti.
+9-year-old Avni Ayesha lives with her mother, Ayesha Haider who is a film actress.
+Avni's father and a film director, Ashish Mehta, meets them in secret because of his mother, Dayawanti, a deeply religious hindu yet corrupt woman.
+The plot begins with how Ashish and Ayesha meet in Kashmir fell in love as Ashish launches her career, she becomes a film star and later gives birth to Avni.
+Dayawanti hates Ayesha because of her being a Muslim and rejects Avni due to the fact that she was born out of wedlock, to this day Avni has not had her Naamkaran (Naming Ceremony) and therefore goes by the name Avni Ayesha.
+Ashish Mehta is forced to marry Neela Parikh a kind hearted women, who befriends with Avni and stands up against Dayawanti.

 Later, Ayesha gives birth to a son, Aman.
 Dayawanti kills Ayesha and takes Aman, framing Avni for Ayesha's death.
 Believing Dayawanti, Ashish gets Avni arrested.
 Neela bails Avni out and leaves with her, divorcing Ashish.
 After Avni's release, Dayawanti tricks Avni into meeting her in the woods, claiming she can see her brother Aman there.
 When Avni arrives, Dayawanti shoots her and runs away with Aman, renaming him Amol Mehta.
 Neela finds Avni and saves her.
 Avni is presumed dead.
-Ashish learns that Dayawanti killed Ayesha and pledges to get her jail.
-However, in an altercation, Ashish is killed.

-Avni is now grown up and lives with Neela under the new name Ananya Verma.
-She steals money from the rich and donates it to the poor.
-Still holding grudges against Dayawanti, Avni wants to reconcile with her brother Aman and decides to return to the Mehta Mansion.
-She discovers that her cousin Riya Mehta is getting married and decides to find and befriend her in order to attend the wedding and take Aman back.
-ACP Neil Khanna is recruited to find out the belongings of the case 123 (which is Avni).
-Avni's childhood friend, Ali, finds out that Ananya is Avni and helps her.
-Avni's brother, Aman, is grown into a spoiled brat and troubles Avni and Neela.

-Neil finds that Ananya is, in fact, Avni.
-She marries Neil to save him from Mehtas and their trap to take money from the Khannas.
-Eventually, Neil develops a soft corner for Avni and learns about her childhood from Neela.
-It is revealed that Ashish found the truth about Ayesha's death but is killed by his brother, Ketan, while confronting Dayawanti.
-Avni, Neil, and Neela expose Dayawanti and Ketan, who are arrested.
-Seeing Dayawanti's truth, Aman reforms himself.
-He kills Dayawanti when she tries to kill Avni and is arrested.
-Avni forgives Aman.